-The most common way of spreading the bacteria is by contact.
 This can occur through contact with the hands from person-to-person.
 It can also occur though contact with objects such as equipment or toys that have not been cleaned properly.
-If your child has been in hospital or has had antibiotics recently, they are more likely to become colonised with a CPE than other children.
+If your child has been in hospital or has had antibiotics recently, they are more likely to become colonised with a MDRO than other children.

-Frequent hand washing or the use of alcohol gel and keeping the environment clean is the most important way to prevent the spread of a CPE.
+Frequent hand washing or the use of alcohol gel and keeping the environment clean is the most important way to prevent the spread of a MDRO.

-What happens if my child is found to have a CPE?
+What happens if my child is found to have a MDRO?

-If your child is colonised with a CPE, it is unlikely that they will experience any ill-effects or symptoms.
+If your child is colonised with a MDRO, it is unlikely that they will experience any ill-effects or symptoms.

-If your child is infected with a CPE the medical team caring for your child will discuss the treatment with you.
+If your child is infected with a MDRO the medical team caring for your child will discuss the treatment with you.

-However, because both colonised and infected patients can spread the bacteria to other patients we will need to take special precautions to reduce the risk:
+However, because both colonised and infected patients can spread the bacteria to other patients we will need to employ special precautions to reduce the risk:

-- We will nurse your child in a separate room. - We will use additional precautions, such as wearing gloves and aprons or gowns. - We will also put an alert on your child's computer record to indicate that they require a separate room when coming to GOSH.
+- We will nurse your child in a separate room, if possible.
+On certain wards, such as Safari and the Intensive Care Units, your child may also be isolated in the bed space of a bay. - We will use additional precautions, such as wearing gloves and aprons. - We will also put an alert on your child's computer record to indicate that they require, if possible, a separate room when coming to GOSH.
 This may impact on the timing of appointments or investigations, but your child will not be cancelled just because of this alert.